Couldn’t find a picture of the place anywhere … google maps street view to the rescue!

 We finished up our parmas and settled the bill, there was no Barry that I could see at this pub but the strippers are right across the road so you’ve got your entertainment covered (gotta love King st!).

-But I digress - The Colonial Hotels chicken parma is pretty damn good.
+The Colonial Hotels chicken parma is pretty damn good.
 A tasty, juicy and most of all thick chicken breast I would be happy to try again.
 Unfortunately the sides were a bit of a let down, the chips were bland and the salad was tasty, but small.
 Its definitely worth a try, if only for the chicken itself.

 Parma - 7.4